 For the best example of how to deal with a crisis, the Queen wins the award for speed, action, great communication skills whilst trying to keep the brand from being damaged beyond repairs.
 A very difficult balancing act under challenging circumstances when family members are involved.

-You may also be interested in the beat goes on
+You may also be interested in another blog the beat goes on

 Dr. Ade Otukoya B.Sc, LLB, FCCA, MBA, PhD